GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Experiments

 \subsection{Varying the Buffer Size}

 We compare the performance of \method{} with the baselines when varying the number of buffer samples per class, denoted as $N$, from 32 to 16 and 64 as shown in Table~\ref{tbl:buffer_size_main}.
 We observe that \method{} shows the best performance for all datasets regardless of the buffer size.
 In addition, as we store more buffer samples and use them for training, the average accuracy of all the baselines and \method{} increases.
-The results for the MNIST and Tiny ImageNet datasets are similar and shown in Sec.~\ref{appendix:buffer_size}.
+For the results on the Tiny ImageNet dataset with a buffer size of 16 samples per class, we believe this buffer size is too small to train the model sufficiently, as none of the data augmentation methods improve accuracy compared to ER.